MadhavGNair/camera_calibration/README.md

 ## Features

 - Camera calibration using chessboard pattern
-- Real-time visualization of 3D axes and cube on chessboard using webcam
+- Real-time visualization of 3D axes and cube on chessboard using webcam or IP camera
 - Support for both image files and live webcam input
 - 3D visualization of camera positions relative to chessboard
 - Automatic corner detection with manual fallback